 Malaysian boot camp for "effeminate" schoolboys draws outrage

-KUALA LUMPUR (Reuters) - A Malaysian state's move to send 57 schoolboys with "effeminate tendencies" to a boot camp aimed at counseling them on masculine behavior has angered rights groups in the Southeast Asian country.
+KUALA LUMPUR (Reuters) - A Malaysian state's move to send 57 schoolboys with "effeminate tendencies" to a boot camp aimed at counselling them on masculine behaviour has angered rights groups in the Southeast Asian country.

 The four-day camp, which ended on Thursday, included religious lectures, visiting local mosques and aerobics workouts.

-"They have crossed the line...we are disgusted and offended that a child's feminine traits or behavior is seen as being something that is evil and that should be purged," said Ivy Josiah, a child's rights campaigner and executive director of the Malaysian rights group, Women's Aid Organization.
+"They have crossed the line...we are disgusted and offended that a child's feminine traits or behaviour is seen as being something that is evil and that should be purged," said Ivy Josiah, a child's rights campaigner and executive director of the Malaysian rights group, Women's Aid Organisation.